 Splash and crackle.
 I dump the eggs in the hot oil and they instantly start to firm up in the pan.
 With my wooden spatula, I stir them around three times, shut off the heat, grab a handful of shredded Mexican cheese from the package and toss that onto the hot eggs.
 I lay a whole-wheat tortilla onto the other skillet, and search the refrigerator for a jar of salsa.
 I find it, and a red pepper, and grab both and leave out on the counter near the drain.
 While the tortilla is cooking, I open the drawer that holds the tin foil, pull out a single sheet and flip over the tortilla once.
 I grab the red pepper and a large knife and cut half of it into long strips and throw the handful into a tan wax paper bag.

 In one swift motion, I grab it all and open the front door and press the garage door opener button.
-As the door slowly lifts, I watch the sunlight crack at the bottom of the floor get wider and wider and eventually there he is.
-His eyes lowered, his body in a slumped position.
+As the door slowly lifts, I watch the sunlight crack at the bottom of the floor get wider and wider and eventually there he is with his eyes lowered, his body in a slumped position.
 He hands over my card silently and I take it while giving him the foil wrapped burrito and the bag of red pepper.

-“Take three deep breaths, eat this and eat the red pepper too.
+“Take three deep breaths, eat this, and eat the red pepper, too.
 It’s good for your brain.
-When you get to the class, stay after its over and talk to teacher ok?”
+When you get to the class, stay after it’s over and talk to teacher,” I say.
+Okay?”